cerredz/cerredz/README.md

 Software Engineer
 ----------------------------------------

 Highly dedicated and passionate about problem-solving and software development that is eager to build and develop applications that can be used in the real world.
+Founder of vidbyte.pro

-* 🌍  I'm based in New Jersey
+* 🌍  I'm based in New Jersey\
 * ✉️  You can contact me at [retto12345678@gmail.com](mailto:retto12345678@gmail.com)
 * 🧠  I'm currently working on my Startup